 This process includes engagement with the public, Kitigan Zibi Anishinabeg First Nation and the Algonquins of Pikwàkanagàn First Nation, a public advisory committee, as well as stakeholders at key milestones in the planning process.

 The NCC has completed rounds one and two of public and stakeholder engagement.
-The public input has informed the plan’s draft vision, concepts and goals.
-The third and next round of public and stakeholder engagement is planned for fall 2023.
-It will focus on policies and sector plans.
+Public input has informed the plan’s vision, concepts and goals.
+The third and last round of public and stakeholder engagement will take place in April 2024 and will focus on the final draft of the plan.

 The NCC aims to complete the plan in spring 2024 and to submit it for approval in summer 2024.